robw4/robw4.github.io/index.md

    application of state-of-the art machine learning approaches.
    For more information see my publications below.
-More recently I have pivoted more towards machine vision - I have spent the last three months interning with Nvidia developing systems for large scale semantic 3D mapping and scene understanding using Stereo cameras for AV applications.
+More recently I have pivoted more towards machine vision - I have spent the last three months interning with Nvidia developing systems for vision based large scale semantic 3D mapping and scene understanding for AV applications.
 display_title: false
 no_content: true
 ---